 Until I pulled it all together, I hadn’t realized how strongly both the Mediterranean and Israeli food styles had infiltrated our diet.
 The food presented here, while all excellent foods to break a fast, are also great light meals on their own.

 We hope you enjoy these foods as much as we do.
-Thanks all who contributed recipes to this page.
+Thanks to all who contributed recipes to this page.

 Please share and save for later